Boundary regularity of weakly coupled vectorial almost-minimizers for Alt-Caffarelli functionals with non-standard growth: Regularity near the boundary

 The next two results were originally established only in the purely interior setting in \cite[Theorems 1.1 and 1.2]{PSY}.
 With the aid of Lemma \ref{g-harmonic_control}, we are now able to extend these results up to the boundary.
 Since the core of the argument follows the same strategy as in \cite{PSY}, we highlight here only the key differences; for the full proof, we refer the reader to \cite{PSY}.
 We begin with the boundary Hölder regularity of the almost-minimizer.
+From now on, given any scalar function $v$, we shall refer to $v^*$ as the $g$-harmonic replacement of $v$ in some open $U$, meaning the unique $g$-harmonic function in $U$ with the same trace as $v$ on $\partial U$.

 \begin{proposition}[{\bf Hölder regularity of almost-minimizers}] Assume that $G\in \mathcal{G}(\delta,g_0)$.
 Consider ${\bf u}=(u_1,\dots, u_m)$ a $(\kappa,\beta)$-almost-minimizer of $\mathcal{J}_G$ in $\Omega$, with some positive constant $\kappa \le \kappa_0$, exponent $\beta>0$, and the prescribed Lipschitz boundary value $\mathbf{\Phi}=(\phi_1,\dots,\phi_m)\in C^{0,1}(\Omega,\mathbb{R}^m)$.
 Then, ${\bf u}$ exhibits local $C^{0,\gamma}$-regularity in $\overline{\Omega}$, for any $0<\gamma<\frac{\delta}{g_0}$.
 More precisely, for any $x_0\in\overline{\Omega}$ and $r>0$, there exists a constant $\mathrm{C}=\mathrm{C}(n,m,\beta,\kappa_0,\delta,g_0)>0$ such that